 The Brown is for bottles, cans and containers (glass, plastic and aluminum).

 The size and number of recycling carts and/or bins a complex uses varies, but what goes in these recycling receptacles remains the same: recyclables only.
-Your recycling receptacles should be clearly marked and easy to identify.
-You can see all the carts and bins available to you here.

 If your complex has a cardboard bin, please use this bin for cardboard only.
 Paper and containers should go in their respective carts.